-L Extra Post Principal 50% annual average of total cost of food purchases comes from environmentally sustainable sources.
-Tota Total Environmental Sustainability Points ill.
-Level 1 = 1 Point Strioq S = S level Level 3 = 3 Points f = stnio Objective All vendors and suppliers sign in writing that they respect the freedom of association of farmers, ranchers, and fisherfolk and comply with domestic labor law (including state and local) in countries where they produce goods and savices, as well as the core standards of the international Labour Organization (ILO).
-1 Freedom of association and the right to collective barganing.
+il.
+Inlog t = t level Level 2 = 2 Points Fevel 3 = 3 Points t = strio

+Objective All vendors and suppliers sign in writing that they respect the freedom of association of farmers, ranchers, and fisherfolk and comply with domestic labor law (including state and local) in countries where they produce goods and services, as well as the core standards of the International Labour Organization (ILO).
+1 Freedom of association and the right to collective bargaining.
 2. Elimination of all forms of forced or compulsory labor.
 3. Abolition of child labor.
 4. Elimination of discrimination with respect to employment or occupation.
-Ail suppliers sign in writing that they follow the law AND 5% annual average of total cost of food purchases comes from farms with social responsibility policies, which includes: - union or non-poverty wages - respect for freedom of association and collective bargaining - safe and healthy working conditions - prohibition of child labor, except as allowed by domestic law and at least one additional employment benefit such as: - health care benefits - paid sick days - profit-sharing with all employees, OR Are Fair Trade Certified (for international products) 15% annual average of total cost of food purchases by Year 5.
-All suppliers sign in writing that they follow the law AND 5% annual average of ford cost of food purchases comes from combination of sources, including suppliers that: Have a union contract with their employees, OR Are a worker-owned Cooperative, OR Have signed the CNV Fair Food Supplier Code of Conduct, OR Are Food Justice-Certified by the Agricultural Justice Project, OR Are certified by the Equitable Food Initiative Are certified by the Equitable Food Initiative 15% annual average of total cost of food purchases by Year & Hos: Institution complies with oaseline Laver 1 rain chemical And 25.76 or annual average of total cost of food purchases comes from Level 2 or 3 fair courses.
-4 January 22 40 60
+All suppliers sign in writing that they follow the law AND 5% annual average of total cost of food purchases comes from farms with social responsibility policies, which includes: - union or non-poverty wages - respect for freedom of association and collective bargaining - safe and healthy working conditions - prohibition of child labor, except as allowed by domestic law and at least one additional employment benefit such as: - paid sick days - paid sick days - profit-sharing with all employees, OR Are Fair Trade Certified (for international products) 15% annual average of total cost of food purchases by Year 5.
+All suppliers sign in writing that they follow the law AND 5% annual average of total cost of food purchases comes from combination of sources, including suppliers that: Have a union contract with their employees, OR Are a worker-owned Cooperative, OR Have signed the CNV Fair Food Supplier Code of Conduct; OR Are Food Justice-Certified by the Agricultural Justice Project; OR Are certified by the Equitable Food Initiative 15% annual average of total cost of food purchases by Year 6.
+Juio9

+Gondanarks ý) 82

+The same of the sa

+1.7